LaurenDeBlocq/LAUDEB176_FTO2304_GroupB_LaurenDeBlocqVanScheltinga_IWA19-BookConnect/README.md

    then see what logic errors might be lurking

 3. Created a short cut list of interactive objects (eg search button) that will be dealt with regularly for ease of use.

+4. Created a "state" object to help keep track of what's being handled